gfrodrigo/bs_project_be/README.md

 `pip install -r requirements.txt`

-This project also has configures pytest so you can run test with command:
+This project also has configured pytest, so you can run test with command:

 `pytest`